 Head injuries are extremely common in car accidents.
 Your head may hit the dashboard or another part of the car during the impact, and this could result in a concussion.
 A concussion is actually a brain injury where the brain impacts the inside of the skull causing damage.
 It can occur because of an impact or because of whiplash, or both.
 Signs may not be immediately apparent, but include confusion, dizziness, nausea, and slowed reaction time.
 You may or may not lose consciousness.
 The inability to answer easy questions is also a sign.
 Many times, after a head injury has occurred, the first responder will ask questions such as, “What is your name?”, or “What year is it?” in an attempt to diagnose how bad the concussion is.

 Other head injuries that may occur include whiplash, as we’ve already discussed, and cuts or scrapes that occur from objects or loose glass flying around the car.
 Depending on the severity of these injuries, blood loss may be an issue, as the head tends to bleed more than other areas of the body.
-Broken bones of the face can also occur as there are many bones that comprise the skull that are susceptible to injury, such as your orbital bone around your eye, the cartilage of your nose, your cheekbones, and jaw.
+Broken bones of the face can also occur as there are many bones that comprise the skull that are susceptible to injuries, such as your orbital bone around your eye, the cartilage of your nose, your cheekbones, and jaw.

 Arm and Leg Injuries